 There is a large chemical and mathematical content to this course, and therefore combinations with other sciences and maths can be advantageous.

-This is the web link that will take you directly to the specification, past papers and examiners reports of all of the course.
+This web link is for the specification, past papers and examiners' reports for the course:-

 This web link is for previous years' past papers which are useful for revision purposes because the specification followed is relatively new:-